Kong/docs.konghq.com/app/_src/gateway/support/index.md

 >    </tr>
 >  </tbody>
 > </table>
-> Each LTS is supported for 3 years from date of release.
-This will allow adjacent LTS releases to have a support overlap of 2 years in which customers can plan their upgrade.
+> Each LTS is supported for 3 years from the date of release.
+> This will allow adjacent LTS releases to have a support overlap of 2 years in which customers can plan their upgrades.
 > <br><br>
 > _* Release timeframes are subject to change_